Your cart

 9. Where are Lucid mattresses sold?

-Lucid sells directly through its own website and through major online retailers.
-Product names and exact model numbers sometimes vary slightly across channels, yet the core constructions stay similar.
+Lucid sells through its own website and major online retailers.
+Names can vary by channel, but the constructions are similar.

 10. Which Lucid mattress offers the best value overall?